Health & Wellness

 Health Office: General Information

 2. Medication: Any student who must take medication (prescription and/or non-prescription) during school hours is required to contact the Health Office.
 There is a Diocese of Orange medication request form that must be completed and signed by a doctor for the health office to give medication during school hours.
-All medications must be kept in the Health Office and will be in a locked medication cart.
+All medications must be kept in the health office and will be in a locked medication cart.
 The school does not furnish medication to the students per (Diocesan school regulation #6013).
-The Health Office staff will contact the parents of those students who are not taking required medications.
+The health office staff will contact the parents of those students who are not taking required medications.
 Medications shall not be furnished to a student by school personnel.
 This applies to both OTC drugs, such as Tylenol, Aspirin, Advil, Midol, etc., and prescription medications.
 Students may carry the medications to the health office as long as it remains in the container it was purchased in along with the medication request form and instructions indicating when the medication needs to be taken.
 All student medications should have a Medication Request form on file in the health office.
-A separate form is required for each medication.
+A separate form is required for each medication and forms must be completed annually.
 EpiPen's and Inhalers can be carried by students but there must be a medication request form on file in the health office.

-3. Medical Conditions: In order to meet the specific health needs of students, it is very important that the Health Office be informed in writing of medical conditions/problems which may affect the student's school performance.
+3. Medical Conditions: In order to meet the specific health needs of students, it is very important that the health office be informed in writing of medical conditions/problems which may affect the student's school performance.
 This includes conditions such as: Diabetes, Epilepsy, Severe Allergies, Lung and Heart Conditions, Auto Immune Diseases or any condition that teachers and counselors should be made aware of.
 All medical conditions should be entered into Healthy Roster in the Important Medical Information section under Student/Athlete Details and updated as needed.
-There is a Temporary Medical Accommodation form that should be completed and signed by a doctor if there are specific learning accommodations that need to be managed.
-The Health Office will inform teachers and counselors of any situations that may require learning accommodations.
+If accommodations are needed due to a medical condition, please refer to the Temporary Medical Accommodation form that should be completed and signed by a doctor.
+This will allow us to implement learning accommodations that need to be managed.
+The health office will inform teachers and counselors of any situations that may require learning accommodations.

 5. Student Illness: In order to prevent the spread of contagious diseases, students should not come to school with a fever and/or rash of unknown origin.
 Students must be fever free for 24 hours before returning to campus.
 In case of student illness that comes on while at school, the parents/guardians will be notified and are to provide transportation home.